- UCAS course code

 This course unit is designed to provide students with an opportunity to explore and investigate their own research topic.
 It is an excellent chance to develop your own independent research project, where you can identify, refine, explore in depth, and evaluate what you produce using the knowledge and skills that you have gained over the previous two years.

 Indicative content: There are no generic teaching sessions that you have to attend.
-Due to the individualised nature of your work, you will have one-to-one sessions with your supervisor throughout the year.
+Due to the individualised nature of your work, you will have one-to-one sessions with your supervisor throughout the academic year.
 This will ensure that you have dedicated discussions and guidance that is tailored to your research project.
 You may wish to access the My Learning Essentials workshops run by the library and one or more of the Short Dissertation sessions (details of both are on Blackboard).

 Restricted: to BA (Criminology) students if not doing LAWS30620.
 Also available to students on the BASS Criminology pathway.